tenzir/tenzir/changelog/unreleased/changes/1862--bytes-please.md

-The memory counts in the output of `vast status` from now on use bytes instead of kilobytes for the unit.
+The memory counts in the output of `vast status` now represent bytes consistently, as opposed to a mix of bytes and kilobytes.